 However, the type of weight you lose matters greatly.
 Protein intake is important because it affects whether you lose mostly muscle or fat when you lose weight.

-Those with a TDEE (total daily energy expenditure) below 2000 may experience weight gain, potentially as muscle mass, if they are following a high-protein diet.
+Those with a TDEE below 2000 may gain weight, possibly as muscle, on a high-protein diet.

 Is 2000 Calories Per Day Sufficient For Weight Loss?